sylumer/automators/Technology/Apple TV.md

 # Notes
 - Apple TV runs on tvOS, a specialised operating system derived from iOS.
 It is designed to provide a user-friendly experience on larger screens.
 It supports background apps running automatic updates, and the usual interactive TV features you might expect from any smart TV or box.
 - Apple TV can act as a central hub for [[Apple Home]].
-This allows users to control HomeKit-enabled devices such as lights, thermostats, and cameras directly from their TV or remotely through the Home app.
+This allows users to control [[HomeKit]]-enabled devices such as lights, thermostats, and cameras directly from their TV or remotely through the Home app.

 # Episodes
 ```dataviewjs